tweakss/trelloClone1/README.md

 1. Sign up and log in with your account.
 2. Create your own board or use the already created board.
 3. Create a list and a task (card).
 4. In your newly created card, give it a description and put down a comment.
+Reply to a comment if there is one.
+5. Try moving cards and lists around, or **hover over the right side/top right corner of a card**.

 Continue below to test with sharing your board to another person.

-5. Log out and create another account, then log back in with your first account and share your board with your second account.
+1. Log out and create another account, then log back in with your first account and share your board with your second account.
-6. Log out and log into your second account and post a comment on the same list inside the board that was just shared.
+2. Log out and log into your second account and post a comment on the same list inside the board that was just shared.
-7. You should see your comment and the comment from your first account.
+3. You should see your comment and the comment from your first account.

 ##
 ## If you want to know more...